PySiLK - Silk in Python

 rec.application

-The service port of the flow rec as set by the flow collector if the collector supports it, an integer.
+The service port of the flow rec as set by the flow meter if the meter supports it, a 16-bit unsigned integer.
+The yaf(1) flow meter refers to this value as the appLabel.
 The default application value is 0.

 rec.bytes

-The count of the number of bytes in the flow rec, an integer.
+The count of the number of bytes in the flow rec, a 64-bit unsigned integer.
 The default bytes value is 0.
+Prior to SiLK 3.23, rec.bytes was a 32-bit unsigned integer.

 rec.classname